wen-ye-xwz/wen-ye-xwz.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in the Computer Science department at University of Southern California (USC) advised by <a href='https://viterbi-web.usc.edu/~liu32/'>Prof. Yan Liu</a>.
 I obtained my Bachelor degree from University of Wisconsin - Madison in Computer Science, Data Science, and Statistics.
+You can reach me at <a href="mailto:yewen@usc.edu">yewen@usc.edu</a>.

 My primary research interests encompass the development of machine learning and data mining algorithms on spatial–temporal data.
-My current research focuses on **time series**; **foundation model** ; and **spatial-temporal data**.
+My current research focuses on **time series foundation model**, and **geospatial data modeling**.

 <!-- ## Research Interest:
 * Time Series